You are here

 Gifted Education funding and distributions from the Colorado Department of Education (CDE) are dependent upon annual funding allocations determined by the General Assembly through the Long Appropriations Bill.
 These categorical funds are supplemental in nature.
 The funds are retained in a separate line item in the Long Bill.
 The supplemental funds are set aside under the provision of law for a specific purpose and are distributed on a per-pupil allocation based on the AU’s total enrollment, not the number of identified gifted students.
 State funds are determined by a funding formula.

 Funds are dispersed to the AU in the fall.
 State categorical 3150 funds may change from year to year based on the overall state enrollment, an AU’s enrollment, number of AUs in the state, and total funds allocated by the Legislature.
 Expended funds must meet requirements outlined in ECEA Rule 12.02(2)(k).
+Carry over of 3150 funds is allowable.
+Funds carried over must remain dedicated to the specific purpose outlined in ECEA Rule 12.02(k) and may not be rolled into the AUs general budget.

 Universal Screening & Qualified Personnel: Gifted Grant Code 3228